Huskarhero/django-shop/docs/reference/client-framework.rst

 of our Angular application, we can delegate the dependency resolution to template expansion and inclusion.

-For example, the editable cart requires its own AngularJS module, found in a separate JavaScript file.
+For example, the editable cart requires its own Angular module, found in a separate Javascript file.
 Since we honor the principle of encapsulation, we only want to include and initialize that module if the customer loads the view to alter the cart.
-Here the template for our editable cart starts with:
+Here the template for our editable cart starts
+with:

 .. code-block:: django
 	:caption: shop/cart/editable.html